Rafael2026/BATCH/README.md

 ## Batch exercises
-In this repository, you can find some examples "Batch exercises"
+<p>In this repository, you can find some examples "Batch exercises"</p>

 ## Instructions
 <a href="https://docs.microsoft.com/es-es/windows-server/administration/windows-commands/windows-commands">Windows commands</a>